 Natural bodybuilders believe that lifting weights is the only way to get big.
-They pump up their muscles in the gym, flex in front of the mirror and feel happy when a bee stings them on the biceps.
+They pump up their muscles in the gym, flex in front of the mirror and feel happy when a bee stings their biceps.

 What did you expect?
-We live in a biceps worship world.
+We live in a world worshiping the biceps, kid.

 People usually workout for about 1 hour.
-Then they go home and eat for another half an hour.
-If you add the travel time, the whole time dedicated to lifting is easily 3-4 hours.
-That’s not an investment to be ignored.
-It’s a part time job.
-Luckily for you, it’s very easy to save some time and money by performing a hybrid workout – combining bodyweight exercises and weightlifting in the gym for optimal results.
+Then, they go home and eat for another 30 minutes.
+If you add the travel time, the whole experience takes 3-4 hours.
+That’s a part-time job.
+Luckily, it’s very easy to save some time and money by performing a hybrid workout combining bodyweight exercises at home and weightlifting in the gym.

 What about legs?

-To get the best of both worlds you should rely on build your upper body with bodyweight exercises while using weights only for your lower body.
-That way you can cut your time in the gym by two and still achieve optimal stimulation for each body part.
+To get the best of both worlds, you could combine bodyweight training for the upper body and barbells/machines for the legs and hips.
+That way you can cut your time in the gym by two and still achieve optimal stimulation.

 Note: If you are a natural bodybuilder, no amount of exercises will ever get you to the level of the pros.
 The natty limits are lower.
 And yet, I can assure that if you achieve the numbers in the guide, you will be happy with your physique.